Angler's Aquatic Plant ID

 In early spring, patches of freshly sprouted water lily (Nymphaea odorata) can be some of the only vegetation actively growing in the area.
 Fish soft plastics or a swim jig around these isolated vegetation clumps.

-Mature plants provide perfect cover for bass to ambush their prey.
-Flip a bait close to the stems of frog’s bit (Limnobium spongia) and hold on.
+Mature frog's bit (Limnobium spongia) plants provide perfect cover for bass to ambush their prey.
+Flip a bait close to the stems of frog’s bit and hold on.

 In late spring, highly invasive giant salvinia (Salvinia molesta) plants can provide floating mats that can be targeted with flipping baits and jigs.

 As the spatterdock (Nuphar luteum) plants grow and leaves emerge from the water in summer, they become some of the best spots for flipping on any lake.
-Pitch a bait at the base of each leaf—this is a very common place for bass to hang out.
+Pitch a bait at the base of each leaf—this is a very common place for bass to hang out, especially on a sunny summer day when cover is paramount.

 During a small window of time when invasive water hyacinth plants (Eichhornia crassipes) are dispersed, mats can be punched with heavy punch baits; however once plants form dense colonies, fishing them can be nearly impossible.